Jihad Rehab: Campaign against it and response by festival organizers

-Following this criticism from "Muslim and MENA filmmakers," Abigail E. Disney, who served as an executive producer of the film, formally apologized and offered a call to action for more gatekeepers to be mindful of ethical representation in authorship and programming.
+Following this criticism from "Muslim and MENA filmmakers," Abigail Disney, who served as an executive producer of the film, formally apologized and offered a call to action for more gatekeepers to be mindful of ethical representation in authorship and programming.
 In February 2022, Sundance Institute CEO Joana Vicente and former Sundance Film Festival Director Tabitha Jackson formally apologized for screening the film, saying that "the showing of this film hurt members of our community — in particular, individuals from Muslim and MENASA communities".